odoo/documentation/content/applications/productivity/iot/devices/printer.rst

    :alt: The printer devices listed in the IoT Devices menu.

-Now, each time :guilabel:`Print` is selected in the control panel, instead of downloading a PDF, Odoo sends the report to the selected printer, and automatically prints it.
+Now, each time :guilabel:`Print` is selected in the control panel, instead of downloading a PDF, for the first print, a pop-up will display every printers linked to the report, Odoo sends the report to the selected printers, and automatically prints it.

+To redo the selection, go to :guilabel:`Clear Selected Devices` and click on the :guilabel:`Unlink` button near the reports name.
+The pop-up will reappear at he next print of this repport

 .. seealso::
    :doc:`POS Order Printing <../../../sales/point_of_sale/restaurant/kitchen_printing>`